-Setup Instructions
+# Setup Instructions

-Connection Diagram
+#### Connection Diagram <a href="#connection-diagram" id="connection-diagram"></a>

-As shown below, twist the provided 4 pin CAN cables as this will cancels out electromagnetic interference (noise) and reduces crosstalk by ensuring external fields affect both wires equally.
-It also helps manage physical aspects like stability, preventing tangles, and ensuring even stress distribution.
+As shown below, **twist** the provided 4 pin **CAN** cables as this will cancels out electromagnetic interference (noise) and reduces crosstalk by ensuring external fields affect both wires equally.
+It also helps manage physical aspects like stability, preventing tangles, and ensuring even stress distribution.&#x20;

 Connect the cable to CAN1 or CAN2 on the Autopilot and the other side to one of the CAN port on Agam GNSS01.